Blueberries Growing Guide

 Planting Blueberries

-Container-grown blueberries can be planted in early spring or fall.
+Container-grown blueberries can be planted in the ground in early spring or fall.
 First, be sure the soil pH is correct.
 Then dig a hole two to three times as wide as the container but no deeper.
 You want the root ball to sit on native soil right so the top of the root ball is at or slightly higher than the surrounding soil.
 You can mix some slow-release organic fertilizer granules into the backfill soil.
 Remove the plant from its pot, place it in the center of the hole, and begin backfilling.
-Double check that the plant is sitting at or slightly higher than the surrounding soil.
+Double-check that the plant is sitting at or slightly higher than the surrounding soil.
 As you backfill, press on the soil and apply water to eliminate air holes.
 Once the hole is filled, smooth the soil so it inclines slightly away so water doesn’t puddle around the stem.

 Bareroot blueberries, which are sold in a dormant state, are planted in early spring in cold-winter regions.
 In zones 7-9, they can be planted in early winter.
 Soak the roots in water for a few hours while you prepare the planting holes.
 Set the plant in the hole so the crown, where the stem meets the roots, sits at ground level.
 Spread out the roots while you back fill, taking care to push soil in between the roots.
 Water as you go to eliminate air pockets.